jiaojhua/CPlink/README.md

 * For scATAC-seq datasets, please see [here], datasets are available at this [link].

 # Dependencies
-To run CPlink, it needs to install a list of R packages, including: Seurat, .
+To run CPlink, it needs to install a list of R packages, including: Seurat, Signac, CelliD, DESeq2, edgeR, limma, methods, proxyC, Matrix, parallel, doParallel, survival, foreach.

 # Contact
 If you have any suggestions or problems, please contact Jiao Hua (jhua@stu.hit.edu.cn).